Mike Leach (American football coach): Firing

 On December 28, 2009, Leach was suspended indefinitely by Texas Tech pending investigation of alleged inappropriate treatment of Adam James, son of former SMU and New England Patriots running back (and former ESPN college football analyst) Craig James.
 On December 16, James suffered a concussion.
 He was examined the next day, and told not to practice that afternoon due to the concussion.
 According to a James family source, Leach ordered him to stand in the equipment room near the Raiders' practice facility.

 According to the Lubbock Avalanche-Journal, school officials claim they gave Leach an ultimatum to apologize to James in writing by December 28 or Leach be suspended.
 His attorney, Ted Liggett, disputed the characterization of events as reported by the university and other news sources, and said that James had been treated reasonably in light of his condition.

 Leach sought an injunction that would have allowed him to coach in the 2010 Alamo Bowl.
 However, on December 30, Texas Tech fired Leach, calling his refusal to apologize to James "a defiant act of insubordination."
 This was the day before Leach was reportedly owed an $800,000 tenure bonus and over $1,700,000 for contractual guaranteed income for 2009.
 Texas Tech lawyers handed a termination letter to Liggett just minutes before the two sides were to appear in a Lubbock courtroom for a hearing.
 Liggett was also told that Leach would not be allowed to coach in the Alamo Bowl regardless of how the hearing turned out.
 School officials later said that other incidents had come to light during its investigation of Leach, but declined to elaborate.
 Defensive coordinator Ruffin McNeill was named interim head coach and led the team during their appearance in the Alamo Bowl.

 In a statement, Leach said that he believed the firing was motivated in part by simmering acrimony over the contract negotiations.
 He also said he planned to sue Texas Tech for wrongful termination.

 On December 31, Leach spoke with The New York Times in his first interview since being fired from Texas Tech.
 He said that he did not know where James had been taken, having only ordered him taken "out of the light."
-He claimed the controversy stemmed from Craig James' constant lobbying for more playing time for his son, whom he characterized as lazy and feeling entitled.
+He claimed the controversy stemmed from Craig James's constant lobbying for more playing time for his son, whom he characterized as lazy and feeling entitled.